Research Fellowship Program

 Download the application in PDF format.
 Note: Do not fill out the form using your browser’s PDF Preview application or Mac Preview because it will corrupt the form and your data will not be visible.
 Please only use Adobe Reader to open and fill out the form.
 Download Adobe Reader (free) at https://get.adobe.com/reader/.

-To apply for a Research Fellowship via email: Attach the completed application and your brief curriculum vitae to an email.
-Letters of reference must be sent attached to emails from the letter writers, and the letter must be a scanned PDF with original signature.
+Submit your completed application and a brief curriculum vitae.
+We request that the vitae not exceed two pages and must list all earned degrees, date received (or expected), institution, and field of study as well as any major publications.
+Letters of reference should be sent attached to emails from the letter writers, and the letter must be a scanned PDF with original signature.

 Applications will be reviewed by independent scholars and PHS staff.